TechOffice/TechOffice-Example/030-Javascript/010-HTML/020-HTML5/070-WebRTC/README.md

 # WebRTC Example
 Web Real-Time Communication enable browser to do peer-to-peer data sharing.
+Different browser has its own implementation.
+In this example, adapter.js is used in order to insulate web app from spec change and browser difference.

 ## API
 * MediaStream